 When creating your ideal outdoor living space, you imagine having gorgeous flowers or other plant life creating a beautiful surrounding of your home or commercial space, and having attractive outdoor features such as a pool, outdoor kitchen, or permanent structure creating the perfect backdrop.
 It sounds great, right?
 But what are you going to do about hiding those ugly and bulky objects outside your house?
-We’re talking about picking privacy plants to hide air conditioners, pool filters, plumbing, electrical equipment, etc. You may have a beautiful landscape but the first thing everyone will notice is that huge outdoor air conditioner sticking out like a sore thumb.
+We’re talking about picking privacy plants to hide AC unit, pool filters, plumbing, electrical equipment, etc. You may have a beautiful landscape but the first thing everyone will notice is that huge outdoor air conditioner sticking out like a sore thumb.
 Trust us, it’s not a good look.

 Don’t scrap your dream landscape just yet.
 There are a lot of options when it comes to hiding these robust objects and keeping your residential or commercial space looking fresh and charming.